Maraetai Power Station: Maraetai II

 Water for Maraetai II is diverted down a canal south of the dam to the powerhouse.
 The canal to Maraetai II is 550 m long, 12 m wide, and 12 m deep.

 Water is taken from the canal to the powerhouse via five steel penstocks, slightly different from Maraetai I's.
 The penstocks are 102 m long and 4.6 m in diameter.
 The water is used to turn five Vertical Francis turbines, revolving at a higher speed of 187 rpm.

 The generators at Maraetai II produce 36 MW each at 11,000 volts.
 This is stepped-up by 40 MVA transformers to 220 kV for transmission.

 Transmission

 Electricity from both stations is sent to the Maraetai switchyard, between the two powerhouses.
 Electricity from the downstream Waipapa Power Station links into Maraetai via a single-circuit 220 kV line (MRI-WPA-A), and electricity from Maraetai and Waipapa is then transmitted to Whakamaru via two single-circuit 220 kV lines (MRI-WKM-A and MRI-WKM-B).

-From Whakamaru, electricity generated at Maraetai is distributed via Transpower's 220 kV grid to Hamilton, Taupo, Palmerston North, and Auckland.
+From Whakamaru, electricity generated at Maraetai is distributed via Transpower's 220 kV grid to Hamilton, Taupō, Palmerston North, and Auckland.